the-magnificents/04-02-2021-Carpentry-for-HGIS/00_Lesson_prep/Schedule.md

 **Morning session**

-1. Introduction to Workshop and orienting participants with setup (30 mins)
+1. Workshop introduction (30 mins)
-- show how to write questions in issues on website and explanation not to use comments "live"
-- introduce ourselves and icebreaker in comments
+- Instructor introductions and the goals of this workshop
+- How to use the website to interact and ask questions
+- Icebreaker activity

-2. Unix Shell (1.5 hours)
+2. Navigating files with the Unix Shell (1.5 hours)
+- Introduction to the Bash scripting language
+- Creating directories using the command line
+- Name pattern matching to select, move and concatenate data files

 3. Getting started with Python (1 hour)
-- Working with an editor
+- Working with a Python interpreter
-- Run a script
+- Running a script
-- write variables
+- Creating your own variables

 **Afternoon session - independent exercises**

-Exercises (4 hours)
+Exercises (max 4 hours)
-Population data creation
+- Links to B0-B3 exercises

 ## Day 2: Python Essentials

 **Morning session**

-1. (maybe) Reflection on exercises from Day 1

-- introduce launching and working with jupyterlab
+1. Working with Jupyter Lab

 **Afternoon session - independent exercises**

 Exercises (4 hours)

-## Day 3: Basic data analysis with Python (Jupyter Notebooks?) and Version control with Git
+## Day 3: Version control and remote collaboration on code

 **Morning session**